rsnemmen/telco-churn/README.md

 [![Interactive Tableau dashboard that I prepared for these data.](plots/tableau-churn.png)](https://public.tableau.com/views/TableauEDA_17293880396620/Customerchurn?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 The model that ended up having the best performance (95% accuracy on validation!) was a simple logistic regression, presumably because the Mock data was generated using this model with some perturbations.
+In a more realistic situation, XGBoost would probably perform better.